Teddington: Economic change

 In subsequent centuries, Teddington enjoyed a prosperous life due to the proximity of royalty, and by 1800 had grown significantly.
 But the "Little Ice Age" had made farming much less profitable and residents were forced to find other work.
 This change resulted in great economic change in the 19th century.

 The first major event was the construction of Teddington Lock in 1811 with its weir across the river.
 This was the first (and now the biggest) of five locks built at the time by the City of London Corporation.
 In 1889 Teddington Lock Footbridge, consisting of a suspension bridge section and a girder bridge section, was completed, linking Teddington to Ham (then in Surrey, now in London).
 It was funded by local business and public subscription.

 After the railway was built in 1863, easy travel to Twickenham, Richmond, Kingston and London was possible and Teddington experienced a population boom, rising from 1,183 in 1861 to 6,599 in 1881 and 14,037 in 1901.

 Many roads and houses were built, continuing into the 20th century, forming the close-knit network of Victorian and Edwardian streets present today.
 In 1867, a local board was established and an urban district council in 1895.

 In 1864 a group of Christians left the Anglican Church of St. Mary's (upset at its high church tendencies) and formed their own independent and Reformed, Protestant-style, congregation at Christ Church.
 Their original church building stood on what is now Church Road.

 The Victorians attempted to build a large church, St. Alban's, based on the Notre Dame de Paris; however, funds ran out and only the nave of what was to be the "Cathedral of the Thames Valley" was completed.
 In 1993 the temporary wall was replaced with a permanent one as part of a refurbishment that converted St Alban's Church into the Landmark Arts Centre, a venue for concerts and exhibitions.

 A new cemetery, Teddington Cemetery, opened at Shacklegate Lane in 1879.

-Several schools were built in Teddington in the late 19th century in response to the 1870 Education Act, putting over 2,000 children in schools by 1899, transforming the previously illiterate village.
+Several schools were built in Teddington in the late 19th century in response to the Elementary Education Act 1870, putting over 2,000 children in schools by 1899 and transforming the previously illiterate village.